stjudecloud/university/docs/visualization-community/basics/index.md

 Track list and Data facet Table

 **APPS:**
-Fusion Editor
+Fusion Editor,
-Mutation heatmap
+Mutation heatmap,
-Scatterplot
+Scatterplot,
-MA+ Volcano plot
+MA+ Volcano plot,
 Single Cell

 See the code block library in the left navbar for the specifics on each track or app.
-They either require a <url> or <file> key to access your data.
-The tracks use a track object where the apps have defined objects and thus why apps and tracks are not combined together.
+They either require a <url> (and <indexURL>) or <file> key to access your data.
+Briefly, <url> is to an open source data storage like DNAnexus or AWS.
+In order to render <gz> files they must also have the <tbi> file associated.
+What happens is that the <runproteinpaint()> looks for the <tbi> file and cannot parse the <gz> so we must give it an alternate path to the <tbi> file.>